Rayed-Ahmed/rush-js/README.md

-Rush.js
+rushxx

-Rush.js is a lightweight, minimalistic Node.js framework for handling HTTP requests with middleware support.
+rushxx is a lightweight, minimalistic Node.js framework for handling HTTP requests with middleware support.
 It provides a simple API for defining routes, using middleware, and handling errors.

 Features